 One thing I have to tell you is the bed was quite firm.
 If you are not a fan of a firm bed this is definitely something to know when you are booking a place to stay.
 After a long day of hiking and exploring a park the bed was definitely not as soft as we normally enjoy.

 The room was quiet during the night but we were at the lodge before the height of the busy season.
 The room had a shared balcony with two rocking chairs and a lovely couch.

 There was a desk with a wooden chair, two side chairs next to the fireplace.
-The fireplace is not functionally but looks amazing with fake flowers filling it.
+The fireplace did not appear to be functional as there were fake flowers placed inside the fireplace.